 Each child’s level of development must be assessed against the early learning goals.
 Practitioners must indicate whether children are meeting expected levels of development, or if they are not yet reaching expected levels (emerging).
 This is the EYFS Profile.

 "Assessment should not entail prolonged breaks from interaction with children and not require excessive paperwork.
-Paperwork should be limited to that which is absolutely necessary to promote children's successful learning and development."
-Gill Jones, HMI and Deputy Director of Schools and Early Education
+Paperwork should be limited to that which is absolutely necessary to promote children's successful learning and development." - Wendy Ratcliff, HMI and Principal Officer for Early Education

 Pupil Asset's EYFS 2020 model is a Point in Time Assessment.